TN urban civic polls 2022: DMK emerges stronger, larger, diminishing AIADMK’s presence | Politics

 The ruling party has won 952 wards in corporations, 2,360 in municipalities and 4,389 in town panchayats which includes local bodies in the home turf of AIADMK leaders including former Chief Ministers K Palaniswami (Edappadi, Salem district) and O Panneerselvam (Periyakulam, Theni district).

-While DMK's voteshare in corporations stood at 69.29 per cent, it was 61.41 per cent in municipalities, while the AIADMK, which was expected to put up a tough challenge, had to contend with scores of a measly 11.94 per cent and 16.60 per cent respectively.
+While DMK's seatshare in corporations stood at 69.29 per cent, it was 61.41 per cent in municipalities, while the AIADMK, which was expected to put up a tough challenge, had to contend with scores of 11.94 per cent and 16.60 per cent respectively.

 The polls not only saw AIADMK’s fortunes ebb dismally, after enjoying power for a decade, but also saw the BJP expand its presence, prompting the party workers to emphatically remark that the ''Lotus is blooming'' in the Dravidian heartland.